inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 )
 ```

-Here you can see that we made an alias for our JavaScript file: `my-site-support`, which is the name we will use to reference the file.
+Here you can see the new alias for the JavaScript file `my-site-support`, which is the name that will be used to reference the file.

 This new JavaScript file needs to be found by the InvenioRDM's building system for assets: its bundles' discovery process relies on Python entry-points, which define the path to each `webpack.py` file.
-In the `setup.cfg`, we will add:
+In the `setup.cfg`, let's add:

 ```diff
 [options.entry_points]